Severe Leg Trauma: a journey.

 Great thanks to the patient who has allowed this blog to be written about his trauma and ongoing recovery, on request his name has been changed, I have chosen to use the name Drew, according to google this is a Greek derived name meaning brave.

 On the 11th November 2022, Drew, a Tree surgeon (Aborist) stepped back into his stump grinder in a lapse of concentration.
-This powerful machine designed for destroying tree stumps caught Drew’s left lower leg to spin and throw him several feet, finding himself on the grass looking down at a horrific open injury where flesh and bone was in complete disarray.
+This powerful machine designed for destroying tree stumps caught Drew’s left lower leg to spin and threw him several feet, finding himself on the grass looking down at a horrific open injury where flesh and bone was in complete disarray.
 Time was of the essence, as Drew’s blood loss was weakening his shouts for help above the ongoing noise of the stump grinder.
 Fortunately, passing dog walkers heard Drew’s desperate shouts and under Drew’s instruction created a tourniquet from their dog lead preventing an entirely different scenario.

-Drew had visited the Waterside Practice for back pain prior to his injury to see our Osteopaths, and due to his own drive to improve his prognosis since having 7 operations to save his leg with no physiotherapy on the cards.
+Drew had visited the Waterside Practice for back pain prior to his injury to see our Osteopaths, and due to his own drive to improve his prognosis since having 7 operations to save his leg with no immediate physiotherapy on the cards.
 I agreed to assess initially for the purpose of his ongoing back complaint, however this quickly developed into rehabilitation for his leg function and associated pain.

 Rehab for traumatic injuries is not something that, since graduating as an Osteopath in 2011, I have had any major experience with.
 There has been an increase in post fracture patients seeking Osteopathic care since the pandemic, which has been something an Osteopath can adapt well to.
 But not something of this traumatic nature; where bones are missing, others are being regrown and muscles have endured extreme trauma.